 Again, temporality will force a reckoning.
 Whatever exploits moral chaos will fall victim to the axiomatic conflicts that have created it, and as change quickens and disorients us even more and both premodern and modern institutions falter and pragmatism more thoroughly guides preferential freedom to ever more immediate utility, it is only appropriate that we have learned the relativity principle of relativist morality: the faster and more force one uses to make change, the more inertial resistance one will feel.
 When change is promised and most importantly promised to be intentional, trust may be extended.
 But when what changes doesn’t look like what was promised and when it flails about, trust will also falter.
 When change is forced, trust fails.
 Moral chaos increases the same social unrest that first opened opportunity for neo-authoritarianism to rise.
 As the public realizes that even totalitarian force cannot bind what axiomatic dissonance has sundered, societies threaten to fall again into moral chaos, which produces actual chaos.
 This threat takes down contemporary authoritarians, and it always provokes a pragmatic response

 The postmodernist supports the neo-authoritarian from the comfort of his virtual circle.
 His trust is always personal and provisional with his intimates, so he has few qualms about the same kind of reallocation of belief.
-His hostility to the proto-totalitarian comes earlier because his trust is always easily given and because it is jealously guarded as something given rather than earned, capricious.
-The same fractious devotion the postmodernist feels confident to submit to his own set of convictions moves the premodernist to bestow her temporary trust, but the same convenience of withdrawal and suspicion of bad faith move both as well.
+His hostility to the proto-totalitarian comes earlier because his trust is always easily given to intimates if not to institutions and because it is jealously guarded as something given rather than earned, capricious.
+The same fractious and fickle commitment the postmodernist grants to his own set of convictions moves the premodernist to bestow her temporary trust, but the same convenience of withdrawal and suspicion of bad faith move both as well.
 The axiomatic cause of their difference is that the premodernist enters trust in hopes of restoring a public moral authority while the postmodernist enters trust in the hopes of denying it to increase her personal freedom.
 These goals are so incompatible that they either become apparent in the face of the totalitarian drift and provoke a popular rebellion or provide sufficient social unrest to power yet another cycle of totalitarian oppression.
 And if the totalitarian seizes this opportunity to balance upon popular fear and rage, he has a chance to continue for quite some time, so long as he can stoke the emotions that he has thus far so efficiently exploited.